Erasmus James: Professional career

 325-pound bench press.
 600-pound squat.

 Minnesota Vikings

-James was drafted by the Minnesota Vikings 18th overall in the 2005 NFL Draft.
+James was selected by the Minnesota Vikings in the first round with the 18th overall pick in the 2005 NFL draft.
 During his rookie year, he compiled 28 total tackles and four sacks.
 James missed most of the 2006 and 2007 seasons with injuries.
 The Vikings made their intentions clear to waive James on May 23, 2008, but later rescinded the waiver after the Washington Redskins offered a conditional 2009 seventh-round draft choice.
 He finished his injury-plagued career with the Vikings with 37 tackles and 5 sacks.

 Washington Redskins

-On May 27, 2008, the Vikings agreed to trade James to the Washington Redskins for a conditional seventh-round pick in the 2009 NFL Draft.
+On May 27, 2008, the Vikings agreed to trade James to the Washington Redskins for a conditional seventh-round pick in the 2009 NFL draft.
 He appeared in five games for the Redskins in 2008 but did not record any statistics and was eventually waived on December 9, 2008.

 NFL statistics

 Personal life

 James currently resides in Albuquerque, New Mexico.
+In November 2009, James was arrested and charged with felony battery after a bar fight in Madison.
+He entered a program for first-time offenders but did not complete the requirements of the program.